Quasi-isometry classification of right-angled Artin groups II: several infinite out cases: Rigidity and flexibility of RAAG of weak type I

+Assuming Lemma~\ref{construction of CII}, we can finish the proof of Lemma~\ref{lem:step 2} as follows.
 For any flat $H$ in $\Lambda(F)$, we define the chart of $H$ to be the composition of the CII between $H$ and $F$, and the chart map of $F$.
-This chart satisfies induction assumption (2) since $F$ also satisfies this condition and the CII satisfies (3a).
+This chart satisfies inductive assumption (2) since $F$ also satisfies this condition and the CII satisfies (3a).
 Recall that the chart of $F$ is compatible with the charts for flats in $\F_{<k}(\Ga)$, so is the chart of $H$ by Lemma \ref{construction of CII} (3).
-Moreover, this chart is $Stab(v(F'))$ invariant up to translation by Lemma \ref{construction of CII} (2).
-Under such definition of charts, the CII between two flats in $\Lambda(F)$ satisfies induction assumption (3b) by Lemma \ref{construction of CII} (1).
+Moreover, this chart is $\Stab(v(F'))$ invariant up to translation by Lemma \ref{construction of CII} (2).
+Under such definition of charts, the CII between $F$ and another flat in $\Lambda(F)$ trivially satisfies inductive assumption (3b), hence the CII between any two flats in $\Lambda(F)$ satisfies inductive assumption (3b) by Lemma \ref{construction of CII} (1).

-\begin{proof}[Proof of Lemma \ref{construction of CII}] In case 1, we define the CII between any two flats in $\Lambda(F)$ to be the map induced by parallelism, then (1) of Lemma \ref{construction of CII} is true.
+\begin{proof}[Proof of Lemma \ref{construction of CII}] We will again follow the three cases of how large is $F_m$ in $F$ as in Step 1.
+In case 1, we define the CII between any two flats in $\Lambda(F)$ to be the map induced by parallelism, then (1) of Lemma \ref{construction of CII} is true.
 Let $F_{1}$ and $F_{2}$ be a pair of bolted flats and let $H$ be a bolt.
 Suppose $f_{12}:v(F_{1})\to v(F_{2})$ is the CII.
 Then for $i=1,2$, $H\cap F_{i}$ must be one point and we denote it by $p_{i}$.
-It is clear that $f_{12}(p_{1})=p_{2}$, thus induction assumption (3c) follows.
+It is clear that $f_{12}(p_{1})=p_{2}$, thus inductive assumption (3c) follows.
 Moreover,

 The second and fourth equality follows from Lemma \ref{6.2} (2).
 Thus (3a) is true for bolted pair of flats.
-By moving the bolt $H$ around using the action of $Stab(F')$, we know $f_{12}$ is $Stab(F')$-equivariant.
+By moving the bolt $H$ around using the action of $\Stab(F')$, we know $f_{12}$ is $\Stab(F')$-equivariant.
 The connectivity of $\Lambda(F)$ implies that (3a) and the equivariance are true for all pair of flats in $\Lambda(F)$.
+This finishes case 1.